Nanoliposomal irinotecan – Irinotecan 4.3 mg/mL concentrate for solution for infusion

 ONIVYDE also contains:

-Distearoylphosphatidylcholine (DSPC), cholesterol, Sodium methoxy PEG-40-carbonyl-distearoyl-phosphatidylethanolamine (MPEG-2000-DSPE), 4 – (2-hydroxyethyl)-1-piperazineethanesulfonic acid (HEPES), sodium chloride, sucrosofate potassium and water for injections.
+Distearoylphosphatidylcholine (DSPC), cholesterol, Sodium methoxy PEG-40-carbonyl-distearoyl-phosphatidylethanolamine (MPEG-2000-DSPE), 4 – (2-hydroxyethyl)-1-piperazineethanesulfonic acid (HEPES), sodium chloride, sucrosofate and water for injections.

 Name and address of the sponsor

 PO Box 196

 Distributed in New Zealand by:

 This leaflet was prepared in November 2018.